MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

    >Take note of the `snapshotId` to call this snapshot later.
    >
-   >Learn more about snapshots here @@@ADD LINK
+   >Learn more about snapshots here @@ADD LINK

 **To reuse those installed packages, objects and files:**

 You can use the snapshot (installed packages, objects, files) within the context of a web service in a remote session.
 When you create a web service, reference the snapshot ID.
-Then, when the service is executed, the snapshot will be loaded and the session information is automatically available to the service. @LINK TO VIGNETTE DOC IN MSDN
+Then, when the service is executed, the snapshot will be loaded and the session information is automatically available to the service. @@LINK TO VIGNETTE DOC IN MSDN

 ```
-@@@CAN WE PROVIDE AN EXAMPLE??
+@@CAN WE PROVIDE AN EXAMPLE??
 ```